 Form factor: ATX | Capacity: 750W | Efficiency rating: 80 Plus Gold | Modularity: Full | Warranty: 10-year

-The Corsair RM750x is the best all around power supply for your needs.
+The Corsair RM750x tops our list for one simple reason: it’s the most well-rounded power supply on the market.
 On top of a 10 year warranty and an 80 Gold Plus efficiency rating, the Corsair has a fully modular cabling system.
 That means you only need to install the cables you need.
 Not having unused cables in your case is great for air-flow and for those who appreciate the value of good cable management.

 Best budget power supply: EVGA 500 B1